 Another strategy is not to give them their entire semester’s spending money upfront.
 You might want to dole it out on a monthly basis.
 One strategy I tell my kids to use is to deduct the card purchase amount from your checking account balance, so that they know they’ll have money to pay when the bill arrives.

 Account alerts and email reminders can provide early warning signs of problems.

-Q: For parents who may not made the best effort to teach sound financial principles to their children, what last-minute advice do you have?
+For parents who may not made the best effort to teach sound financial principles to their children

 Parents should keep in mind, if their kids get in trouble financially, they’re almost certain to bail them out.
 I know very few parents who are going to let their kids sink.
 They’re almost always going to come to the rescue.
 You encourage your kids to be responsible but if there is a problem, you find out early so you can fix it before it spirals out of control — though you shouldn’t announce that, “I will always bail you out.”